mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `rebalance_threshold`

-This parameter controls at which point MaxScale should start moving work from one worker thread to another, if the load of the threads is different.
+This integer parameter controls at which point MaxScale should start moving work from one worker thread to another.
-The value should be a percentage, that is, an integer between 0 and 100, and it is interpreted as follows.

-If the load of a particular thread is _larger_ than the average load by as many percentage points as specified, then MaxScale will start moving sessions from that thread to other threads.
-If there is no such thread, then if the load of a particular thread is _smaller_ than the average load by as many percentage points as specified, then MaxScale will start moving sessions from other threads to that thread.
+If the difference in load between the thread with the maximum load and the thread with the minimum load is larger than the value of this parameter, then work will be moved from the former to the latter.

-The default value is 0, which means that no rebalancing will occur.
+Since the load of a thread can vary between 0 and 100, the value of this parameter must be between 0 and 100.
+However, a value of 0, which is also the default, means that no rebalancing will occur.

 Note that rebalancing will not be performed unless `rebalance_period` has also been specified.